Open positions / projects

 Superconducting circuits are the basis for quantum technology.
 Usually, superconductors are fabricated in thin-film form and patterned by lithography.
 Here you will explore a different approach: Solidifying a gaseous precursor of WCO6 under strong ion irradiation is a method to directly grow superconductors onto any surfaces.
 Meanwhile, the carbon concentration critically determines the superconducting transition, the relation between them needs to be explored.

-Electronic symmetry breaking in charge-density-wave materials
+Non-reciprocal transport in charge-density-wave materials

 Go to Editor View